Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/program-notes.md

 - SignWriting-centered
 - empirically grounded
-- modest enough to begin
+- focused enough to begin
 - infrastructure-aware
 - reusable in its outputs